 Looking out a window aboard a jump ship, jump space appears as blue-white light, or the nearest analogue given the viewer's ocular apparatus, swirling around wherever the viewer happens to be fixing his gaze.
 The magnitude of the swirl increases as local jump space conditions grow stormier.
-Most sentients fully in possession of their sanity find the sight uncomfortable, especially in large doses and as the strength of local jump storms grow.
+Most sentients fully in possession of their sanity find the sight uncomfortable, especially in large doses.
 Jump ships' exterior windows generally have shutters or curtains to block the sight.